- “When I was a kid, you wanted a jacket you had to go to a tailor.”

 Validate enthusiasm for your brand by championing your customer socially, adding quality to the community

-Millennials are accused of being The Me Generation, but Gens Y, Z & Alpha are growing up inside the new social network.
+The F Generations are growing up inside the new social network.
 While kids under 10 may not be actively using these networks, their siblings and older school-age role models are, and they receive these messages on shows they enjoy.
 As a result they feel more connected than any generation before them, don’t carry the same social biases, and aren’t challenged by borders on a map.

-The WE generation is increasingly community focused and want to use their voices to create change.
+The F Generations are increasingly community focused and want to use their voices to create change.
 Businesses that thrive over the next 5-10 years will be those who directly integrate that opportunity into their product experience.
 When we give the customer a sense that they are creating change, they see us as a valuable part of the change paradigm.

 Find ways for your brand (especially your brand’s website) to focus the creative energy of customers in ways that can be shared online, not just on your website, but on your customer's personal platforms.